The Trauma Informed Excellence® (TIE) Model

 - Trauma Specific Treatment

-A new way of thinking that challenges existing belief structures.
+shift, a new way of thinking that challenges existing practices.

 |Clients are sick, ill or bad